 It was a sad, rather lonely end for a brilliant, exceptionally influential mathematician, who had been a friend to everyone, and who was known for his zest for life.

-When he had first arrived as a new professor at Göttingen he had upset the older professors by going to the local billiard hall, where he played against his juniors.
+When he first arrived as a new professor at Göttingen he upset the older professors by going to the local billiard hall, where he played against his juniors.
 He was worshiped by his many students, whom he made a point of going on walks with, so they could talk about mathematical problems informally.